 Below is a list of all the courses offered by the English Department.
-For the up-coming semester’s schedule, see the English Department Fall 2018 Brochure for more specific descriptions of each individual course that will offered for that semester.
 For an explanation of requirements for the majors and minors offered by the English department, see its Academic Programs webpage for a detailed explanations of the requirements.

 An introduction to the writing process and to the requirements of college writing.
 This course is only to be used to make up for a student’s failure of the freshman RFT writing component.
 Offered spring semester.
 (One Unit)